 All SSL certificates give a visual appearance of trusted site seals, which not only creates a trustworthy environment for the customers but also gives them a feeling of security and safety of their transactions.

 SSL is compulsory for e-commerce sites as per PCI DSS (Payment Card Industry Data Security Standard) as they involved in payment transactions, and this encourages customers to approach sites having SSL certificates.

 - Page Optimization for Mobiles:

 Customers love shopping, and with online shopping on the rise, they need not travel to physical stores to get their favorite items.
-Research indicates that mobile traffic is more than desktop traffic, which compels ecommerce businesses, to think about mobile optimization of checkout pages.
+Research indicates that mobile traffic is more than desktop traffic, which compels e-commerce businesses, to think about mobile optimization of checkout pages.

-Research states that smartphone users make almost 79% of an online purchase in the last six months of 2020 year.
-There are many responsive and optimized WordPress or Magento web designs, which automatically change to the size of user screen, thus serving the same content to the mobile users.
+Research states that smartphone users make almost 79% of an online purchase in the last six months of the 2020 year.
+There are many responsive and optimized WordPress or Magento web designs, which automatically change to the size of the user screen, thus serving the same content to the mobile users.
 Optimize your site for these smart gadgets to increase the conversion ratio.

 - Simple One Page Checkout Process: